Table of Contents

 Visiting San Pietro Infine

-On 16th December, the Americans after a bloody attempt made by the Italians, conquered Monte Lungo, and the Germans decided to abandon San Pietro on 17th.
-John Huston and his troupe were the first to enter and film the village reduced to rubble On December 20th 1943 The American newspaper Daily News gave the notice in the headlines: “San Pietro Infine captured!”
+On December 16th, after a bloody assault by the Italians, the Americans conquered Monte Lungo, and the Germans decided to abandon San Pietro on the 17th.
+John Huston and his crew were the first to enter and film the village, which had been reduced to rubble.
+On December 20th, 1943, the American newspaper Daily News announced in its headlines: “San Pietro Infine Captured!”

 Visiting San Pietro Infine means also having a general idea about the drama of the civilians.

-About 130 people of San Pietro Infine died because of the war.
-They tried to be in save, reaching the valley caves, realised during the II World War as a refuge from bombing.
-500 People saved themselves inside these caves, in the western valley of the old village, and communicate each other.
-Outside we can see about 10 openings, but inside they are only a very long and dark cave.
-The village of San Pietro Infine is still there after about 80 years.
-The rubbles are partially still there, and the different shop, houses, churches are still visible between the vegetation.
-It is called the “Pompeii of Second World War”.
+About 130 people from San Pietro Infine died because of the war.
+They tried to find safety by seeking refuge in the valley caves, which had been created during World War II as shelters from bombing.
+Around 500 people saved themselves inside these caves, located in the western valley of the old village, and were able to communicate with each other.
+From the outside, there are about 10 entrances, but inside it is just one very long and dark cave.
+The village of San Pietro Infine still stands after nearly 80 years.
+The rubble remains partially intact, and the various shops, houses, and churches are still visible among the vegetation.
+It is often called the “Pompeii of the Second World War.”

 Visiting Sian Pietro Infine it’s also a way to remember an other great man: Ernie Pyle

-But how we know all that?
-Because John Huston was not the only one on the Battlefield.
-There was also another very important man: Ernie Pyle, one of the most famous war reporter of the Second World War.
+But how do we know all this?
+Because John Huston was not the only one on the battlefield.
+There was also another very important man: Ernie Pyle, one of the most famous war reporters of the Second World War.

-If President Truman once called Ernie Pyle ‘the spokesman of the ordinary American in arms’ it means that Pyle was a revolutionary war correspondent.
-It is very simple: he was not interested in war made by generals, he was there to describe the everyday life, the tribulations, the fraternalism between soldiers, the patriotism, the honour and the dignity of the US soldiers in WWII.
+If President Truman once called Ernie Pyle “the spokesman of the ordinary American in arms,” it means that Pyle was a revolutionary war correspondent.
+It’s quite simple: he wasn’t interested in the war as seen by generals; he was there to describe the everyday life, the struggles, the camaraderie between soldiers, the patriotism, honor, and dignity of the US soldiers during WWII.

 Ernie Pyle in the Battle of San Pietro Infine